vurpo/e-resepti/README.md

 ### `add`

-Read a recipe in JSON format (see below) and add it to the recipe book.
+Read a recipe in JSON format (see below) from stdin and add it to the recipe book.

 Hint: if you want to type the JSON at the terminal, you can do the following: